 There are seven Dutchess County Public Transit buses, four of which converge at Main Street in Beacon.
 Two of these buses connect the downtown to the train station.
 The RailLink line runs every Monday through Friday during peak hours in the morning and afternoon.
 The Route G Bus line operates Monday through Saturday during the afternoon and runs every 60 minutes until 6PM.
 Route G connects the Beacon Train Station with Dia:Beacon and Main Street.
-The RailLink operates as a Commuter Schuttle to the Metro-North Hudson LineBeacon train scations in Dutchess County during morning and afternoon peak hours.
-The RailLink connects to the Intermodal Center on 9D where a free Park and Ride lot is located for patrons of the Beacon train station.
+The RailLink operates as a commuter shuttle to the Beacon Train Stations during morning and afternoon peak hours.
+The RailLink connects to the Intermodal Center on 9D where a free Park and Ride lot is located for patrons of the train station.
 The Leprechaun bus service provides commuters a connection between Newburgh, Stewart International Airport and Beacon Station.
 The service operates every 30 minutes during peak AM and PM hours on weekdays.